Tempeh is similar to tofu and great for adding protein and texture in dishes. Here's a delicious section of vegan tempeh recipes to make.

 Having trouble finding tempeh and want to know how to make your own?
 This helpful video will show you how to make your own to use in vegan tempeh recipes.

 As with tofu, one of the best ways to enjoy tempeh is to bake it first so that it takes on a firmer texture with deliciously crisp edges.
 Before you bake or grill tempeh, make sure you steam it as this is an important step that will help it to soak up more or the marinade and make it more flavourful.

 To ensure your tempeh is infused with flavour, the next step is to marinade it for 30 minutes.
 Looking for delicious marinade recipes for your tofu and tempeh dishes?
 Try these 26 truly tasty marinade recipes here.

-Once your tempeh has soaked up all the delicious flavours, the next step is to bake it in the oven for around 20 minutes before adding it to your favourite vegan tempeh recipe.
+Once your tempeh has soaked up all the delicious flavours, the next step is to bake it in the oven for around 20 minutes before adding it to your favourite vegan tempeh recipes.

 This kimchi fried rice is super hearty, spicy, mildly funky, protein-rich, and simple to prepare.
 If you like your food with a kick then this one will be a hit!

 A tower of saucy, spicy, smoky, sauerkraut-filled goodness – what’s not to love about this epic vegan Reuben sandwich?!

 This tempeh satay is easy to make and perfect for adding to just about any noodle or salad dish.
 The combination of peanut and lemongrass will have you dreaming of tropical climes.